How to get from Haneda Airport (HND) to Tokyo

 45 Min.

-There's a waiting time of up to 60 minutes for the Limousine bus
+There is a waiting time of up to 1 hour for the Limousine bus.

 Convenience

-The airport Limousine bus is the most expensive form of public transport from Haneda Airport (HND) to Tokyo and the slowest, so it's definitely not the most convenient transfer option.
-However, it is the only public transport that runs during the night and it has ample luggage storage.
+The Limousine bus is the most expensive form of public transportation from Haneda Airport (HND) to Tokyo’s city centre, and it is also the slowest.
+Nonetheless, it is the only public transportation option that operates at night, and that has great luggage storage, making it an excellent travel option for late night travellers.

 Editor’s Note